THE WEDDING PHOTO GUIDE

 Are you attending?

-Unless you do a first look this time is exclusively carved out for all your portraits.
+Unless you do a first look, this time is dedicated to all of your portraits.
 I agree that it would be amazing to attend cocktail hour to mingle with your guests BUT your reception is the longest part of the day and you will party with them then.
 You want your portraits, trust me, you want them.
-We can work fast to get you in to cocktail but your photos are very important.

 Reception Details

-If we plan the timing right and get you into cocktail hour then I use this small window to photograph your reception setup completely untouched!
+If we plan the timing right then I use this small window to photograph your reception setup completely untouched.

 Photo Booths